Volunteer to join a committee!

 Charge: To address ongoing, critical work in open access and scholarly communication, and will specifically address the following related areas: education, communication, advocacy, collaboration and other emerging areas.

-Charge: To provide a forum for exchange of information relating to discovery of and access to science and technology resources.
+Charge: To provide a forum for the exchange of information relating to science and technology librarianship.
 Serve as a channel/clearinghouse to identify concerns, problems, issues, trends, standards, and best practices.
 Propose projects and present them to the appropriate STS Committees.